 Explained Tips/Hints

-Due to the amount of possible scenarios and my limited knowledge on cubing techniques, it is outside of my capabilities to explain to the user why the next move is best.
+Due to the number of possible scenarios and my limited knowledge on cubing techniques, it is outside of my capabilities to explain to the user why the next move is best.

 Online Leaderboard

 As I do not have the resources or money to host a server, I will have to limit this to a local leaderboard.